Totalus/object-storage-client/Readme.md

 The `location` parameter is mainly used by `container_create()` to decide where to create the container, but you can work with existing containers in any location.

+The `endpoint_url` parameter (optional) can be used to set a custom endpoint (for S3 compatible endpoints that are not hosted on AWS).

 The S3Client is based on `boto3` which picks up the credentials automatically from the environment or a credential file.
 Refer to its [documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).